 Spark Melbourne is part of a global movement that runs events in Toronto, The Netherlands, and London.
 Our sister event Dare Festival has been staged in Antwerp since 2013.

 Management 3.0 Agile Leadership Practices is innovative, experiential learning that provides insights and practices for dealing with complexity and uncertainty in organisations.
-It was developed by Jurgen Appelo, a leading Agile author, thinker, blogger and inspirational change master.
+It was developed by Jurgen Appelo, a leading Agile author, thinker, and blogger.

-The course helps participants to create high performance teams and lead and manage Agile organizations.
-Development managers and team leaders need to learn what their new role is in developing and leading Agile organizations.
+Management 3.0 helps participants to create high performance teams and lead and manage Agile organizations.
+Managers and team leaders need to learn what their new role is in developing and leading Agile organizations.

 Tabar pioneered Management 3.0 in Australia and New Zealand, bringing Jurgen to this region for the first time in 2012.

 Find out about the upcoming Management 3.0 Workout course on 29 May.